 Call it what you will: hemoglobin A1C, glycosylated hemoglobin, HbA1c, or just “A1C,” this number plays a huge role in how your diabetes is managed.
 It’s also used to diagnose diabetes, as well as prediabetes.
 Your A1C is a blood test that provides information about your average blood sugar levels over the past three months.
 Your provider and diabetes care team use this number to gauge how things are going and if and how to tweak your diabetes treatment plan.
-For most people who have diabetes, the American Diabetes Association (ADA) recommends an A1C of less than 7%.
-The American Association of Clinical Endocrinologists (AACE) advises a tighter goal of 6.5% or lower.
+For most people who have diabetes, the American Diabetes Association (ADA) recommends an A1C of less than 7 percent.
+The American Association of Clinical Endocrinologists (AACE) advises a tighter goal of 6.5 percent or lower.
 Your goal may be completely different, and that’s OK (just make sure you know what it is!).

 Why lower your A1C?